 “It just started shaking, you could actually feel the cars hitting the back of the train,” he said.

 He saw a toddler fly in the air.
 His mother's face smacked into the seat in front of her.
 The seat directly in front of him twisted sideways.

 “Everybody was in shock,” he said.

 Screams of pain were followed by what he called a chilling quiet.
 Then the train car began to fill with smoke.

 “Smoke.
 Screaming.
 I went to pick up one kid, checked my mother out to see if she was all right: ‘Ma, you all right?
 Don’t move.’”

 “That’s when I went between aisles, and I saw a kid bleeding all over, his skull was showing, and his mother was in shock.
 So I run to the back, try to get to the bathroom.
 Bathroom’s tore up, toilet bowl’s out, everything’s a disaster."

-S.R. had unsuccessfully tried to work with two different Florida-based law firms before hiring Davis Law Group.
+S.R. had unsuccessfully tried to work with a different personal injury law firm before hiring Davis Law Group.
 He found that most attorneys do not have any experience working with Amtrak victims.
 He and his family were having trouble getting medical treatment and were given misinformation by their former lawyer.
 Frustrated with the situation, he reached out to Davis Law Group in Seattle because he learned that they were working with numerous other Amtrak accident victims.